 New structural flood hazard reduction measures must be placed landward of associated wetlands and designated shoreline buffers, except for actions that increase ecological functions, such as wetland restoration; provided that such flood hazard reduction projects may be authorized if it is determined that no other alternative to reduce flood hazard to existing development is feasible.
 The need for, and analysis of, feasible alternatives to structural improvements must be documented through a geotechnical and hydrological analysis.

-New public structural flood hazard reduction measures, such as dikes and levees, must provide public access when required by SCC 14.26.360.
+New public structural flood hazard reduction measures, such as dikes and levees, must provide public access when required by SCC 14.26.370, Public Access.

 The removal of gravel for flood management purposes must be consistent with SCC Chapter 14.34, Flood Hazard Reduction, and the Dredging and Dredge Material Disposal provisions of this SMP, and be allowed only after a biological and geomorphological study shows that extraction has a long-term benefit to flood hazard reduction, does not result in a net loss of ecological functions, and is part of a comprehensive flood management solution.